-For some of us, healthy eating doesn’t sound all that appealing.
-We think of it as giving up food we like for food that’s good for us (as in boring).
+For some of us, healthy eating as we age doesn’t sound all that appealing.
+We think of it as giving up the food we like for food that’s good for us (as in boring).
 It reminds us of our childhood when our parents insisted we eat our broccoli.

 It’s not easy to change our eating habits, especially as we get older.
 Even when a doctor orders us to change our diet after a health scare, we may resist.